open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 Additional information is available, and questions may be asked, in our forum, at:
 * [https://discourse.bluehorizon.network/](https://discourse.bluehorizon.network/)

 The Edge is based upon the open source Horizon project [https://github.com/open-horizon](https://github.com/open-horizon).
-There are therefore several references to Horizon, and the "hzn" Linux shell command in this document.
+There are therefore several references to Horizon, and the `hzn` Linux command in this document.

 Edge simplifies and secures the global deployment and maintenance of software on IoT edge nodes.
-This document will guide you through the process of building, testing, and deploying IoT edge software, using Watson IoT to securely deploy and then fully manage the software on your IoT edge nodes all over the world.
+This document will guide you through the process of building, testing, and deploying IoT edge software, using the Watson IoT Platform to securely deploy and then fully manage the software on your IoT edge nodes all over the world.
 IoT software maintenance in Edge with Watson IoT becomes fully automatic (zero-touch for your edge nodes), highly secure and easy to centrally control.

 ## Overview